Table of Contents

 Examples of breeds that are small enough to fit this recommendation include:

 - Brussels Griffon

 …and any toy dog breed that will be comfortable size-wise in a very small space.

 In order to prevent your dog from barking and not handling the flight well, make sure she is comfortable by using the carrier numerous times before taking her on the plane.

-Try taking your Fido to the dog park, out for a walk or to doggy daycare in the recently purchased airline approved pet carrier to show her that these contained spaces mean she is going somewhere FUN.
+Try taking your Fido to the dog park, out for a walk, or to doggy daycare in the recently purchased airline-approved pet carrier to show her that these contained spaces mean she is going somewhere FUN.

-Amazon's most popular airline approved dog crates for the cabin:
+Amazon's most popular airline-approved dog crates for the cabin: